Public Records Request

 You will be able to download records from the Public Records Request Center when they are ready for disclosure.
 Alternatively, you can receive them by U.S. mail or by picking them up.
 For large volumes of documents, especially on paper, we can set an appointment for you to inspect them at our office.

-Payments must be made by cash, money order or check payable to the City Treasurer
+For payments by money order or check make payable to the City Treasurer.

 - Printed paper copies (black and white)- $0.15 per page

 - There may be additional charges for rush orders, special mailings or oversized materials.
 If you would like a cost estimate before processing, please include that with your initial request.

 - Scanned copies – $0.10 per page

 - Electronic files or electronic attachments – $0.05 per every four electronic files or attachments uploaded to an email, cloud storage service, or other electronic delivery system.

 - Transmission of records via electronic format – $0.10 per 1 GB